mirrorz-org/mirrorz/README.md

 # MirrorZ

+Your next MirrorS is not MirrorS, nor MirrorSes, it's MirrorZ.

-A final site for Mirror sites
+A final site for Mirror sites.

 ## Demo